sq

 policy.hash_algorithms.sha1.second_preimage_resistance = 2023-02-01

-In case of SHA1 there are different applications of the algorithm with different cut-off dates.
-This date defines when the usage of said algorithm switches from valid to deprecated.
+In the case of SHA1, there are different cut-off dates depending on how the algorithm is being used.
+These dates define when the use of said algorithm switches from valid to deprecated for each of these applications.

 You can edit the dates in the configuration file to get sq

 to accept SHA1 based signatures.
-The easier (and less intruding) way is to use the --policy-as-of
+The easier (and less intrusive) way is to use the --policy-as-of

 switch: